Superradiant phase transition in complex networks: Phase transitions in complex networks

-The inset to Fig.~4(b) demonstrates the suppression of order parameter $\lambda$ with increasing of $\Theta$.
-Such a behaviour happens due to the contribution of the spin-spin interaction energy into total magnetization in $z$ direction.
-In particular, from Eqs. \eqref{Hamiltonian},~\eqref{normalization} we can assume that the effective (normalized) magnetic field that acts to the $i$-th node spin, is $H_{eff,i}=\frac{1}{2} \Theta \sum\limits_{j} {{p_{ij}}\sigma^{z}_j}+H$.
-The first term in $H_{eff,i}$ depends both on spin-spin interaction strength $\Theta$ and degree probability $p(k) \propto k^{-\gamma}$.
-Thereby, for the initially ordered (in $z$ direction) spin state, the increasing of $\Theta$ for a given degree exponent $\gamma$ leads to the increasing of effective field $H_{eff,i}$ that enhances magnetization in $z$ direction suppressing it in $x$ direction.
-For the degree exponent less than two, the domain where the SR state exists, $\lambda\neq1$, is narrow enough, see the solid curve with $\gamma=1.5$ in the inset to Fig.~4(b).
-As we discussed before, in this case the spin system possesses some ordered state, as it is shown in the inset to Fig.~4(a).
-At larger values of degree exponent $\gamma$, the SR state domain exists within a large $\Theta$-parameter window (that indicates inset to Fig.~4(b)) due to establishing of the non-vanishing superradiant field for $\gamma>2$, as it is shown in Fig.~4(b).
-To be more specific, below we focus on $\gamma=3$ for the BA network comparing it with the regular and random networks for studying SR phase transition peculiarities.
+The inset in Fig.~6(b) demonstrates the suppression of order parameter $\lambda$ with increasing of $\Theta$.
+Such a behaviour happens due to the contribution of the spin-spin interaction energy into total magnetization in $z$-direction.
+As it follows from Eqs.~\eqref{eff_mag},~\eqref{eff_mag2} the increasing of $\Theta$ for a given degree exponent $\gamma$ leads to the increasing of effective field $H_{eff}$ that enhances magnetization in $z$-direction suppressing it in $x$-direction.
+For the degree exponent less than two, the domain where the SR state exists, $\lambda\neq1$, is narrow enough, see the solid curve with $\gamma=1.5$ in the inset in Fig.~6(b).
+As we discussed before, in this case the spin system possesses some ordered state, as it is shown in the inset in Fig.~6(a).
+At larger values of degree exponent $\gamma$, the SR state domain exists within a large $\Theta$-parameter window (that indicates inset in Fig.~6(b)) due to establishing of the non-vanishing superradiant field for $\gamma>2$, as it is shown in Fig.~6(b).

-In Fig.~5 we plot the dependence of the critical temperature versus order parameter $\lambda$ for the networks established in Sec.~III.
-The phase boundaries shown in Fig.~5 separate the PM state (it is shown as a shadow region for the scale-free network) and the FM SR state.
-Notice for $\lambda_c\ll1$ critical photon number $N_{ph,c}$ is sufficiently smaller than the number of nodes, $N$.
-In this limit, critical temperature approaches $T_c=\frac{\Theta\zeta}{2}-\frac{2{\lambda}^2}{3\Theta\zeta}$.

-The inset in Fig.~5 demonstrates the behaviour of critical temperature $T_c$ on average degree ${\langle}k\rangle$ for the networks being under discussion.
-These curves constrain the region of superradiance, cf. Fig.~3.
-As seen from Fig.~5, the results obtained within the mean field theory in this work are in a good agreement with the predictions of a more general replica approach the Ising model~\cite{Leone}.
-In particular, it is known that the mean field approach is valid for the region $\zeta>2$, which is placed above the percolation point (the green curve in the inset to Fig.~5).
-Actually, this condition can be easily achieved with the networks possessing large size hubs.